 When the Lamb opened the seventh seal, there was silence in heaven.

-God's judgement seems something strange to us, something we just read about but don't take seriously — it feels far away and does not feel as if it all applies to us.
+God's judgment seems something strange to us, something we just read about but don't take seriously — it feels far away and does not feel as if it all applies to us.
 But that is a false hope.
-God's judgement is real and the silence in heaven shows us what an awesome thing God's judgement is.
-And it is Christ who is in charge of the judgement of God upon the wicked world.
+God's judgment is real and the silence in heaven shows us what an awesome thing God's judgment is.
+And it is Christ who is in charge of the judgment of God upon the wicked world.
 It is the Lamb who is at the centre of all that is happening in this part of the Bible.
 The Lamb was put to death by the wicked people in the world and they still hate him.
 But one day all his enemies will be put under his feet.
 Jesus Christ is Lord and all heaven will declare his glory.
-Will we be among those who praise him and follow him ?
+Will we be among those who praise him and follow him?

-Dear Lord, help me to see just how serious and real your judgement is and to be ready for it by your grace.
+Dear Lord, help me to see just how serious and real your judgment is and to be ready for it by your grace.
 Amen.